scalajs-io/nodejs/README.md

 #### Integration Guidance

 Currently, the "require" function must be passed to the Scala.js application because of an issue with getting a reference to it.
-This can be accomplish inside a bootstrap JavaScript file as follows:
+This can be accomplished inside a bootstrap JavaScript file as follows:

 ```javascript